TDStrasser/Kookaberry-Reference-Guide/docs/source/kooka.rst

     led_red
     led_orange
     led_green
+    led_power

-    These objects give access to the three LEDs on the **Kookaberry**.
+    These objects give access to the three LEDs on the the front of the **Kookaberry** and the green power LED on the rear.
 They are instances of :ref:`kooka.LED`.

 .. data::